Naftogaz: International activities

 Ukraine now plays a vital role in both the storage and transit of gas in Europe and in improving EU energy security.
 Ukraine has the largest storage capacity in Europe, which enables the country and its European partners to accumulate over 30 bcm of gas during summer periods when prices are lowest.
 Ukraine is also a strategically placed transit hub.
 It has the ability to transfer gas from central Europe to South-Eastern Europe, which relies heavily on Russian gas.
-Naftogaz asserts it's intention to increase flow of Ukrainian gas into central and South-Eastern Europe, cutting Russian gas out of the EU market and decreasing the ability of Russia to apply political pressure to the region.
+Naftogaz asserts its intention to increase flow of Ukrainian gas into central and South-Eastern Europe, cutting Russian gas out of the EU market and decreasing the ability of Russia to apply political pressure to the region.

 The company drills for oil in the Western Desert in Egypt.
 On December 13, 2006, Naftogaz and the Egyptian General Petroleum Corporation had signed an agreement on the exploration and development of oil and gas deposits on the eastern territory of Alam El Shawish East in the Western Egyptian desert.
 In 2014 Naftogaz began natural gas extraction in Egypt.
 The company's oil production in Egypt estimated at 260,000 tonnes for 2014, which is more than 10% of annual production in Ukraine.
 A new natural gas pipeline allowing for extraction of approximately 300,000 cubic meters per day has also been launched.